SNSystems/pstore/README.md

 -   Ubuntu Linux 20.04.3 LTS: building with GCC 7.5.0, GCC 10.3.0, Clang 8.0.1, and Clang 12.0.0.
 We also build with the [official GCC 5.5.0](https://hub.docker.com/layers/gcc/library/gcc/5.5.0/images/sha256-37139c6da088e06151617e741dc1dc62adefa3a4c9b9d28fc29ac83e629b4575?context=explore) docker image.
 -   macOS: building with Xcode 13.2
--   Windows: building with Visual Studio 2019 16.11
+-   Windows: building with Visual Studio 2019 and 2022

 In addition, there’s support for FreeBSD 11, NetBSD 9.1, and Solaris 11.4.